 Matthew L. Tuccillo joined Pomerantz in 2011 and was named a Partner in December 2013.
-With 18 years of experience, he has been honored as a 2016, 2017, and 2018 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on just 5% of eligible attorneys in the New York Metro area, after a rigorous nomination, peer evaluation, and independent research process overseen by Thompson Reuters.
+With 20 years of experience, since 2016, he has been a Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on just 5% of New York Metro area attorneys, after a rigorous nomination, peer evaluation, and research process overseen by Thompson Reuters.
 Since 2016, he has been a recommended securities litigator by The Legal 500, which evaluates law firms worldwide for cutting edge, innovative work based on client feedback, practitioner interviews, and independent research.
 Since 2014, he has maintained Martindale-Hubbell’s highest-available AV® Preeminent™ peer rating, scoring 5.0 out of 5.0 in Securities Law, Securities Class Actions, and Securities Litigation while being described as a “First class, top flight lawyer, especially in complex litigation.”
-His advocacy has been covered by Bloomberg, Law360, and the Houston Chronicle, among others.
+In 2018, he was chosen for inclusion in the National Trial Lawyers: Top 25 Class Action Trial Lawyers Association for New York and America’s Top 100 High Stakes Litigators® for New York.
+His advocacy has been covered by Bloomberg, Law360, the Houston Chronicle, and the Hartford Business Journal, among others.

 Mr. Tuccillo oversees and is the lead litigator on the Firm’s securities fraud lawsuits arising from BP’s 2010 Gulf oil spill, pending in Multidistrict Litigation 2185, In re BP p.l.c.
 Secs.
 Litig., No. 4:10-md-2185 (S.D.
 Tex.).
 He briefed and argued successful oppositions to three rounds of BP’s motions to dismiss the claims of roughly 100 institutional investors, drawing the court’s praise for the “quality of lawyering,” which it called “uniformly excellent.”
 In leading the BP litigation, Mr. Tuccillo has secured some of the Firm’s most ground-breaking rulings: